xiongfang/UnrealCS/README.md

 # UnrealCS

 # News
 The project is no longer maintained.
-It is also not recommended to use this solution as an illusory C# script plug-in.
+It is also not recommended to use this solution as an UE4 C# script plug-in.
 Alternatives are suggested: https://github.com/xiongfang/UL.git

 # WHAT IS THIS